NunoPTx/flight-above/README.md

 - Check `hub75-pinout` and `esp32-pinout` before connecting, they might vary by model.
 - Join all grounds: panel, ESP32 and power supply.
 - Power the panel from its own 5V supply (≥4A recommended).
-Do not power it from the ESP32 5V pin or USB source.
+Do not power it from the ESP32 5V pin or USB cable.
 The ESP32 can also be powered by the 5V supply.

 ### 3. Upload the code